MaterializeInc/materialize/doc/developer/design/20230602_default_privilees.md

 ## Goals

-- Allow users to configure default privileges on objects of different types, in a simple and easy to understand way (preferably simpler the PostgreSQL's).
+- Allow users to configure default privileges on objects of different types, in a simple and easy to understand way (preferably simpler the PostgreSQL's model).

 ## Overview